hmh2683/heatingroom.project/README.md

 <br/> <br/>

 ## Clock Configuration
-* It uses the crystal resonator built into the STM32 MCU to generate a clock frequency of 72MHz.
+* A clock frequency of 72 MHz is generated using the crystal resonator built into the STM32 MCU.
 <a href="#"><img src="https://github.com/hmh2683/heatingroom.project/blob/main/images/clock.png" width="1000px" height="400px"></a>

 <br/> <br/>